Introjection

-In psychology, introjection is the unconscious adoption of the thoughts or personality traits of others.
+In psychology, introjection (also known as identification or internalization) is the unconscious adoption of the thoughts or personality traits of others.
 It occurs as a normal part of development, such as a child taking on parental values and attitudes.
 It can also be a defense mechanism in situations that arouse anxiety.

-The tendency is also known as identification or internalization.
 It has been associated with both normal and pathological development.

 Theory

 Introjection is a concept rooted in the psychoanalytic theories of unconscious motivations.
 Unconscious motivation refers to processes in the mind which occur automatically and bypass conscious examination and considerations.

-Introjection is the learning process or in some cases a defense mechanism where a person unconsciously absorbs experiences and makes them part their psyche.
+Introjection is the learning process or in some cases a defense mechanism where a person unconsciously absorbs experiences and makes them part of their psyche.

-Introjection in learning
+In learning

 In psychoanalysis, introjection (Introjektion) refers to an unconscious process wherein one takes components of another person's identity, such as feelings, experiences and cognitive functioning, and transfers them inside themselves, making such experiences part of their new psychic structure.
 These components are obliterated from consciousness (splitting), perceived in someone else (projection), and then experienced and performed (i.e., introjected) by that other person.
 Cognate concepts are identification, incorporation and internalization.

-Introjection as a defense mechanism
+As a defense mechanism

 It is considered a self-stabilizing defense mechanism used when there is a lack of full psychological contact between a child and the adults providing that child's psychological needs.
-Here, it provides the illusion of maintaining relationship but at the expense of a loss of self.
+In other words, it provides the illusion of maintaining relationship but at the expense of a loss of self.
 To use a simple example, a person who picks up traits from their friends is introjecting.

+Another straightforward illustration could be a youngster who is being bullied at school.
+Unknowingly adopting the bully's behavior, the victim youngster may do so to stop being picked on in the future.

 Projection has been described as an early phase of introjection.